andrasq/node-docs/promises-guide.md

    fate is undetermined.
 This is a transitional state until the promise is resolved or settled.

+- `resolved` Pending with no value yet, but committed to receiving the value from another (the resolving) promise / thenable.
+If the resolving promise fulfills, this promise will fulfill with the same value.
+If the resolving promise rejects, this promise will reject with the same reason.
+This is a transitional state until the resolving promise settles.
+The resolving promise may itself resolve with another promise, re-entering the `resolved` state waiting on a new resolving promise.

 - `settled` The promise has taken on a final state and value that will never change.
    The settled state can be either `fulfilled` with a value or `rejected` with a reason; the two are mutually exclusive.
 The state and value / reason can be